Zahra-Claire-Bahrani-Peacock/zahra-claire-bahrani-peacock.github.io/terms of business trans.md

       Clause headings are provided for convenience of reading only and shall be ignored for the purposes of ascertaining meaning.

-      A reference to a statute or statutory provision is a reference to it as amended, extended or re- enacted from time to time.
+      A reference to a statute or statutory provision is a reference to it as amended, extended or re-enacted from time to time.

       References to a “Party” or the “Parties” means the parties to this Agreement.
 Such Parties may be natural or legal persons, including, for example, private individuals, associations, partnerships, economic interest groupings or corporate entities.